NCAR/ReshaperBenchmark/README.md

 After downloading and unpacking this benchmark package, you should see the following files and
 directories:

     README.md   - this file
-    LICENSE.rst      - the license for this benchmark Makefile         - the makefile used for building and running this benchmark init.sh.template - a template environment initialization script sbin/            - directory where useful scripts for running the benchmark are located src/             - directory where all dependencies are contained (as source tarballs) tests/           - directory where all benchmark tests will be run
+    LICENSE.rst - the license for this benchmark Makefile    - the makefile used for building and running this benchmark init.sh     - a template environment initialization script sbin/       - directory where useful scripts for running the benchmark are located src/        - directory where all dependencies are contained (as source tarballs) tests/      - directory where all benchmark tests will be run

 In addition to these files and directories, other directories will be created during installation.
 These include: